seankhliao/mono/src/index.md

 - 12023-11-03 Maisie Peters
 - 12023-11-30 Ashnikko
 - 12023-12-01 Against the Current

+##### _12023-05-09_ Avril Lavigne

+With _phem_

+_phem_ was... fine?
+Not bad, but also not especially memorable, besides the oversized mask she came on stage with.
+_Avril_ on the other hand... so many memories.
+Someone next to me said:
+"everyone here either has Avril as a childhood hero or childhood crush", and i could totally believe that.
+There were a lot of throwbacks in the music, and they weren't perfect deliveries of the studio versions, they all had that live twist.
+Every song was a hit,
+and i think this ranks among the best show i've been to this year along with _PVRIS_.

 ##### _12023-04-30_ Harvey Parker trust: love in mind